Tampere-University-Urban-Physics/fundamentals-of-gis/Content/3_Exercise.md

 ### Calculating the proportions

-6. **In the newly created layer, use the *field calculator* to calculate new fields for the proportions (percentages)**
+6. **In the newly created layer, use the *field calculator* to calculate new fields with the percentage of the population of different education or income levels**
-	- Calculate the proportions of the wanted fields (Basic education, low-income inhabitants etc.)
+	- Calculate the proportions of the wanted fields
 		- Make sure to use the correct variables when calculating.
-Use the total number field of each theme in the calculation.
+To get the percentage, we want to divide by the total number field of each theme in the calculation.
 			- Level of education: ko_ika18y (Aged 18 or over, total)
 			- Level of income: hr_tuy (Aged 18 or over, total)
-		- For example: to calculate the share of residents with only a basic-level studies in grid cells: (ko_perus / ko_ika18y) * 100 (Studied value divided by total value gives the share, *100 makes the result as %)
+		- For example: to calculate the share of residents with only a basic-level studies in grid cells: (ko_perus / ko_ika18y) * 100 (Studied value divided by total value gives the share, *100 makes the result as %).
+For income, use the hr_pi_tul and hr_tuy fields.
 		- Make sure the field type is set to decimal numbers and make the values have at least 2 decimal numbers (precision).
 		- Name the fields accordingly.
-Note: Shapefile allows only 10 characters in the field name.
+Note: Shapefile allows only 10 characters in the field name and no spaces.
 	- Hint: Crash Course 2.1 step 5, 6, and 9

 7. **You should end up with two new fields that all have percentage values.**